OWASP Top 10 and Snort Rule Creation

 )

-The sixth Injection I’ll bring up is Stored XSS.
+The sixth Injection I’ll bring up is stored XSS.

 In the message box, you can put the script below.
 You can place anything in the name field.